-Scholarly books can be great sources for research papers, ranging from general to specific information on a given topic.
-You can use QuickSearch to search the library catalog and locate books held at any of the Rutgers libraries.
+You can use QuickSearch to locate and request books held at any of the Rutgers libraries.

-You can also search for books in other locations outside of the Rutgers libraries catalog.
+You can also search for books in other locations outside of the Rutgers libraries.

 If the book you've identified is available at Rutgers, you can visit one of the libraries listed under "Locations" to retrieve it.
-If those locations are not convenient, select the Request Pickup button to have the book sent to the library location most convenient to you.
+If those locations are not convenient, sign in, using your NetID, to have the book sent to the library location most convenient to you.

 Rutgers is an equal access/equal opportunity institution.
 Individuals with disabilities are encouraged to direct suggestions, comments, or complaints concerning any accessibility issues with Rutgers websites to firstname.lastname@example.org or complete the Report Accessibility Barrier / Provide Feedback form.